DavidFowler/flank-demo/README.md

 [20220622_083349_Streaming-Demo_NiFi_Flow.xml](assets/20220622_083349_Streaming-Demo_NiFi_Flow.xml)

+Then drag the Template icon to your flow designer and you will be promted to add select the template to add.

 You will then need to update the IPs of your processors as well as the record reader and writer, to reflect your elastic IP/your cluster's IP.

 Your canvas should now look like below: